-Apply for admission Ed.S. in School Psychology degree program.
-(If you already have a master's degree in educational psychology or a related area, apply for admission to the Post-Masters to Ed.S. in School Psychology.)
+1. Apply for admission Ed.S. in School Psychology degree program.
+(If you already have a master's degree in educational psychology or a related area, apply for admission to the Post- Masters to Ed.S. in School Psychology.)
 (If you have a bachelor's degree in psychology or a related area, apply for admission to the Post-Baccalaureate to Ed.S. in School Psychology.)
 Submit to the Graduate School: Graduate School Application, University transcripts (undergraduate and graduate).
 Submit to the Department: Reference forms, resume, and goals and research interests statement.
 (If you are applying with an undergraduate degree from WSU only one reference is required).
 2. Strongly consider joining the Graduate Association of School Psychologists (GRASP), Kansas Association of School Psychologists (KASP) and the National Association of School Psychologists (NASP) as a student member.
 3. Meet with your advisor to determine the specific courses that you need to take, depending on whether you have previously taken required courses or their acceptable equivalents.
 Begin to take program courses.
 4. Meet with your advisor within the first four weeks of admission to school psychology training to discuss and sign the Dispositions for Graduate Students form.
 5. Review the course sequences and prerequisites of the courses that you will be taking during your school psychology training.

 6. File a plan of study for the Ed.S. in School Psychology degree with the Graduate School after your first 12 hours of enrollment.
 7. Discuss possible practicum sites with your advisor.
 Interview with potential sites.
 Before agreeing to employment, obtain the approval of the WSU School Psychology Program faculty to complete your practicum at that site.
 8. Complete all/most course work on your Ed.S.
 Plan of Study.
-Only courses that are previously approved or elective courses may be taken concurrent with or after the School Psychology Practicum.
-9. Enroll in CESP 946 and begin your School Psychology Practicum.
-10. Take the Praxis Examination and submit receipt for refund.
+Only (3) courses (9-credit hours) of coursework can remain when the student completes their field experience.
+Practicum is not included in the 9 credit hours.
+Only (3) credit hours can remain when on practicum.
+In other words, you can take one course with the field experience and one course with practicum.
+The Field experience and practicum cannot be taken together and degree requirement courses cannot be taken after practicum.
+9. Enroll in ISLE 945 and begin your School Psychology Practicum.
+10. Enroll in ISLE 946 and begin your School Psychology Practicum.
+11. Take the Praxis Examination and submit receipt for refund.
 See praxis scholarship opportunity above.
-11. Submit your application to graduate to the Graduate School.
+12. Submit your application to graduate to the Graduate School.
 Receive your Ed.S. in School Psychology.
 Apply for your KSDE Provisional School Specialist License in School Psychology.
-12. Discuss possible internship sites with your advisor.
+13. Discuss possible internship sites with your advisor.
 Interview with potential sites.
 Before agreeing to employment, obtain the approval of the WSU School Psychology Program faculty to complete your internship at that site.

-13. Enroll in CESP 977 and begin your School Psychology Internship.
-14. Complete your School Psychology Internship.
+14. Enroll in CESP 977 and begin your School Psychology Internship.
+15. Complete your School Psychology Internship.
 Apply for your KSDE Professional School Specialist License in School Psychology.
-15. Check that the following has been added to the end of your WSU transcript: Completed the WSU School Psychology Program approved by the National Association of School Psychologists 16.
+16. Check that the following has been added to the end of your WSU transcript: Completed the WSU School Psychology Program approved by the National Association of School Psychologists 17.
 Begin your first job as a school psychologist.
-17. Apply to become a Nationally Certified School Psychologist (NCSP).
-18. Change your membership in KASP and NASP from student to full/regular member status.
-19. Attend and present at professional conferences.
+18. Apply to become a Nationally Certified School Psychologist (NCSP).
+19. Change your membership in KASP and NASP from student to full/regular member status.
+20. Attend and present at professional conferences.
 Participate on professional committees.
 Run for office in KASP and NASP.
 Conduct field-based research.
 Share your findings and your expertise in journals, newsletters, and in-service presentations.
 Never stop growing professionally.